dzxrly/MHWS-BoxItemEditor/README.md

 ## How To Use:
 1. Open REFramework menu and unfold the Script Generated UI menu item.
 You will find the `ItemBox Editor` window.;
 2. Click the `Load ItemBox` button to read your itembox;
 3. Select an item you want to edit, then slide the bar to change the number.

+## About Item ID:

+Please refer to the [Item ID List](./reframework/Items_EN-US.txt) for the item ID.

 ---